MileHacker Logo

 • Wear comfortable shoes as there are numerous stairs, uneven surfaces, and climbs to the ramparts.

 • The castle has panoramic views of Silves town and the surrounding countryside.
-Excellent vantage points from the castle walls overlooking the town, the Arade River, and the cathedral.
+Excellent vantage points from the fortress walls overlooking the town, the Arade River, and the cathedral.
 Capture wide pictures of the red sandstone walls against the blue sky.

 Silves Cathedral Sé Catedral de Silves and Roman Bridge Ponte Romana